 Chen Yi nodded.
 “I’ve been taking some of the courses when I have time.
 It’s really cool since they’re not trying to commercialize everything, just good old art.”

-Kris’ interest had cranked up several notches from his face expression.
+Kris’ interest had cranked up several notches from his facial expression.
 “What’s the fee per course?”

 Chen Yi shook his head.
 “No charge.”

 “Hard to believe, but hey, it’s one of the reasons why there’s a long line.
 But the real reason is the lady boss said she wants to spread the spirit of art around, not just making money.
 Hey, she said she’s already making money from all the items from her shop.”